Conference Attendance Request Form

 - Learning Objectives

-- How will you share what you learned with the team?
+- How will you share takeaways with the team?

 How to use this template

-- 2. Fill in the conference name, website, location, and dates so reviewers can verify the event and understand the travel window.
+- 2. Fill in the conference name, website, dates, location, and event type so approvers can verify the event and understand whether travel is required.

 Best practices